 Alpaca Farms in Washington State

 Please check each farms website for details about visiting during Alpaca Farm Days and other times throughout the year.
-Many farms have online stores selling a variety of llama woven goods and related products.
+Some farms have stores selling a variety of llama woven goods and related products in-person as well as online.

 (Listed alphabetically by city)

-Find more participating alpaca farms across the country: National Alpaca Farm Days (alpacainfo.com)
+Find more participating alpaca farms across the country: Alpaca Farms Participating in 2024 NAFD (alpacainfo.com)

 But wait, there’s more!